Fellowship Training Tracks

 Clinical Scholar Track

-• Designed for those trainees who are primarily interested in clinical practice
+• Designed for those trainees who are interested in clinical practice, in either a community or academic setting, as well as trainees interested in medical education.

 • This track provides the clinical experience to succeed in any clinical practice, along with providing opportunities to engage in scholarly work